Bandar bin Sultan Al Saud: Honours and awards

-Bandar is the recipient of the Order of Abdulaziz Al Saud, the Hawk Flying Medal of Aviation and the King Faisal Medal.
+Bandar is the recipient of the Order of Abdulaziz Al Saud, the Hawk Flying Medal of Aviation, and the King Faisal Medal.
 In 2001, he was awarded an honorary degree of doctor of law by Howard University.
-In 2002, he received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Quincy Jones at a ceremony in Dublin, Ireland.

 Controversy

-Bandar endured controversy over allegations in the book Plan of Attack by Bob Woodward that President George W. Bush informed him of the decision to invade Iraq ahead of Secretary of State Colin Powell.
+Bandar endured controversy over allegations in the book Plan of Attack by Bob Woodward that George W. Bush informed him of the decision to invade Iraq ahead of Secretary of State Colin Powell.

-Bandar helped negotiate the 1985 Al Yamamah deal, a series of massive arms sales by the United Kingdom to Saudi Arabia worth £40 billion, including the sale of more than 100 warplanes.
-After the deal was signed, British arms manufacturer British Aerospace (now BAE Systems) allegedly funnelled secret payments of at least £1 billion into two Saudi embassy accounts in Washington, in yearly instalments of up to £120 million over at least 10 years.
+Bandar helped negotiate the 1985 Al Yamamah deal, a series of massive arms sales by the UK to Saudi Arabia worth £40 billion, including the sale of more than 100 warplanes.
+After the deal was signed, British arms manufacturer British Aerospace (now BAE Systems) allegedly funnelled secret payments of at least £1 billion into two Saudi embassy accounts in Washington, in yearly installments of up to £120 million over at least 10 years.
 He allegedly took money for personal use out of the accounts, as the purpose of one of the accounts was to pay the operating expenses of his private Airbus A340.
 According to investigators, there was "no distinction between the accounts of the embassy, or official government accounts [...], and the accounts of the royal family."
 The payments were discovered during a Serious Fraud Office investigation, which was stopped in December 2006 by attorney general Lord Goldsmith.
-In 2009, he hired Louis Freeh as his legal representative for the Al-Yamamah arms scandal.
+In 2009, he hired Louis Freeh as his legal representative during the scandal.

 A court affidavit filed on 3 February 2015 claims that Zacarias Moussaoui was a courier between Osama bin Laden and Turki bin Faisal Al Saud in the late 1990s, and that Turki introduced Moussaoui to Bandar.
-Zacarias Moussaoui stated on oath and wrote to Judge George B. Daniels that Saudi royal family members, including Prince Bandar, donated to Al-Qaeda and helped finance the 11 September attacks.
+Zacarias Moussaoui stated on oath and wrote to Judge George B. Daniels that Saudi royal family members, including Prince Bandar, donated to Al-Qaeda and helped finance the 11 September attacks (9/11).
 The Saudi government continues to deny any involvement in the 9/11 plot, and claims there is no evidence to support Moussaoui's allegations in spite of numerous previous intense investigations, noting that Moussaoui's own lawyers presented evidence of his mental incompetence during his trial.
-Leaked information from the redacted portion of the 9/11 Commission Report states that two of the 9/11 hijackers' Saudi handler received $US130,000 in payment from Bandar's bank account.